 Having said that, ALL video cameras perform better with quality lighting.
 You can not completely make up for sloppy technique just by paying a small fortune for your camera.
 However, as the picture of the candles below shows, even good lighting is not enough for some of the pocket cams.

-This post This post examines all the factors that go into video image quality and shows the differing results from various types of cameras.
+This post examines all the factors that go into video image quality and shows the differing results from various types of cameras.

 QUALITY GOES BEYOND RESOLUTION AND MEGAPIXELS